 As you can see, Nigel and Amanda are passionate about producing an extremely high quality product that is unique and special and they've developed a process that has allowed them to create something truly distinctive.

-Today, Parable Designs produce an extensive range of highly decorative candles in various sizes, patterns and colours.
-There are a number of fragrances to choose from as well and what I think is brilliant is that you can also order their candles without any scent!
-This is great for lighting candles at table for example, as the candle will look wonderful and add some magic to your table setting, but the fragrance won't interfere with your dishes and aromas.
-This is a lovely option to offer and one not always available.
+Parable Designs produces an extensive range of highly decorative candles in various sizes, patterns and colours.
+There are a number of fragrances to choose from as well and, in a genius move, it's also possible to order the candles without any scent!
+This is great for lighting candles at table for example, as the candle will look wonderful and add some magic to a table setting, but the fragrance won't interfere with aromas and flavours.
+This is a lovely option to offer, and one not always available.

 'till next time...